Introduction

 Proposed model for how an increasing cholesterol concentration drives AQP0 2D array formation in the native lens membrane.
 (A) At a low cholesterol concentration, AQP0 tetramers are mostly surrounded by phospholipids and sphingomyelin.
 Free cholesterol in the membrane (green ovals) only associates with the highest affinity cholesterol-binding sites.
 Cholesterols occupying these peripheral binding sites are shown as red ovals and the black double-headed arrow indicates the transient nature of this interaction.
 The deep cholesterol-binding sites (orange squares) are not occupied.
 (B) With increasing cholesterol concentration, more cholesterols associate with the AQP0 surface.
 These cholesterols cause the interacting lipids in the cytoplasmic leaflet to move out from the bilayer center (blue arrow), resulting in the annular lipid shell that has a bigger hydrophobic thickness than the surrounding membrane, creating a hydrophobic mismatch that results in membrane deformation.
 (C) To minimize hydrophobic mismatch, AQP0 tetramers cluster.
 Cholesterol in between adjacent tetramers can move into the deep binding sites (yellow arrow) and cholesterol occupying deep binding sites (yellow ovals) act as glue that increases that association of the adjacent tetramers (indicated by the small double-headed black arrow) as compared to adjacent tetramers that do not sandwich a deep-binding cholesterol (indicated by the large double-headed black arrow).
 Clustering of proteins to minimize hydrophobic mismatch and stabilization by deep cholesterol-mediated protein–protein interactions may be the basis for the formation of transient lipid rafts.
 (D) Each AQP0 tetramer has four deep cholesterol-binding sites.
 As a result of the avidity effect, AQP0 can form large and stable 2D arrays.

-This model is specific for the formation of AQP0 arrays in lens membranes, but similar principles may underlie the organization of lipid rafts.
+This model is specific for the formation of AQP0 arrays in lens membranes, but we speculate that similar principles may underlie the organization of lipid rafts.
 AQP0 may be special in that it forms tetramers and thus has four deep cholesterol-binding sites, so that the avidity effect allows it to form much larger domains than seen for typical lipid rafts (Simons and Ikonen, 1997; Zelenka, 1984).
 In addition, it is presumably not common that the same protein has surfaces that can interact with both the smooth α and the rough β face of cholesterol.
 However, cholesterol would have the potential to mediate the association of any protein with an α face-interacting surface with any other protein that features a β face-interacting surface.
 Thus, while hydrophobic mismatch and phase separation may be driving forces that bring proteins into close proximity, cholesterol may be the actual glue that increases the time they remain associated.

 Materials and methods